-First-year Courses
+NEUR First-year Courses

 701. Introduction to Neuroscience I. (2-5) Neuroscience I is the first in a required two-course series for first-year neuroscience graduate students covering basic topics in the neurosciences.
-Neuroscience I is offered only in the fall semester and deals with neuroanatomy (6 weeks), cellular and molecular neuroscience (six weeks), and developmental neuroscience (3 weeks).
+Neuroscience I is offered only in the fall semester and deals with neuroanatomy (6 weeks), cellular and molecular neuroscience (6 weeks), and developmental neuroscience (3 weeks).
 Approximately one third of the course includes laboratory work in neuroanatomy.
 For non-Neuroscience students, the neuroanatomy block may be taken separately as a two-credit course, and the cellular and molecular neuroscience block may be taken separately as a two-credit course.

 702. Introduction to Neuroscience II.
 (2-5) Neuroscience II is the second in the series of required courses for first-year neuroscience graduate students covering basic topics in the neurosciences.
-Topics covered include: developmental neuroscience (3 weeks), sensory (six weeks) and motor systems (6 weeks).
+Topics covered include: developmental neuroscience (3 weeks), sensory (6 weeks) and motor systems (6 weeks).
 Cognitive and computational neuroscience are also covered.
 For non-Neuroscience students, the sensory block may be taken separately as a two-credit course, and the motor systems block may be taken separately as a two-credit course.
 P-NEUR 701

 703, 704.
 Seminars in Neuroscience.
-(1) This will be a weekly seminar given by students, postdocs, faculty and external speakers.
-It will run throughout the year and will be structured so that each student will present a research seminar in a given year.
-First year students will give a 30-minute seminar and senior students will give an hour seminar.
-First year students will be assigned seminar slots during the summer between first and second year.
-The remaining slots will be used by postdocs, faculty, and visiting speakers.
-Departments and the WNCSfN Chapter will take turns sponsoring the seminars by external speakers.
+(1) This is a weekly seminar given by students, postdocs, faculty and external speakers.
+It runs throughout the year and is structured so that each student presents one research seminar in a given year.
+First year students give a 30-minute seminar and senior students give an hour seminar.
+First year students are assigned seminar slots during the summer between first and second year.
+The remaining slots are used by postdocs, faculty, and visiting speakers.
+Departments and the WNCSfN Chapter take turns sponsoring the seminars by external speakers.

 705, 706.
 Tutorial in Neuroscience.
-(0) The Tutorial in Neuroscience will run during the spring and fall semesters.
-The format is one in which a faculty member or postdoc presents his/her research and a student presents a paper on a topic related to that research.
-It will be a required course for first- and second-year students, but will be open to all students.
-Not for credit.
+(1) The Tutorial in Neuroscience runs during the fall, spring and summer semesters.
+The format is one in which a faculty member or postdoc presents his/ her research and a student presents a paper on a topic related to that research topic.
+Additionally, students must submit a manuscript or review paper rleated to his/her own research at the end of each semester.

 707, 708.
 Research.
-(1-9) Lab research in all areas of modern neurobiology, including studies done as part of the first-year research rotations and the requirements for the doctoral dissertation.
+(1-9) Lab research in all areas of modern neuroscience, including studies done as part of the first-year research rotations and the requirements for the doctoral dissertation.
 Satisfactory/Unsatisfactory

 741. Quantitative Methods in Bioscience.
 (3) An introduction to essential concepts and methods for the quantitative analysis of biological data, with a focus on descriptive and inferential statistics.
 General topics include basic concepts in statistics such as probability theory and chance models, samples and populations, analyses of the relationships between variables, analysis of normal data, analysis of non-normal data and non-parametric analyses, an introduction to Bayesian frameworks, clustering analysis, and multivariate analyses.
-Didactic lectures cover core frameworks, analytic approach, and the mechanics and intuitive logic behind the methods. laboratory sessions provide experience using a software platform (R) for data analysis and visualization using practical problems.
-Also listed as IPP 741.
+Didactic lectures cover core frameworks, analytic approach, and the mechanics and intuitive logic behind the methods.
+Laborary sessions provide experience using a software platform (R) for data analysis and visualization using practical problems.
+This course is cross-listed as IPP 741.